 This is the perfect, traditional macaroni salad.
-It is truly one of our “favorite family recipes”!
+Always a favorite at BBQs, potlucks, and family gatherings!

 I am not typically a fan of macaroni salad unless it is my Mom’s Macaroni Salad.
 I know the picture above shows this salad made with the little shells.
 You can use macaroni or shells in this salad (or bowtie pasta.. or whatever your fancy), it all tastes the same.
 My kids prefer shells to macaroni because that is what Ariel from The Little Mermaid would like best (you have to take things like this into consideration when you have 3 little girls).

 We would always have this at family picnics or trips to the lake.
 It is a perfect side dish for Easter dinner or a BBQ on the 4th of July.
 I feel like every time we had it, there were different mix-ins depending on what my Mom had on hand (and what guest preferences were).
 A few things were always the same though: cheese, ham, and peas.
 Some other possibilities depending on your tastes are red peppers, green peppers, cucumbers, diced tomatoes, grape or cherry tomatoes cut in half, baby corn, and shredded carrots.
 This macaroni salad can be thrown together in no time at all.
 The biggest time consumer is boiling the noodles/shells.
 I like to make this salad a day and ahead and let it chill overnight.
 This gives the flavors a chance to blend and it tastes delicious!
 Making this macaroni salad ahead of time also makes things so much easier when going camping or to a family gathering.
 We will actually just store it in Ziploc bags until ready to serve – this way you save on dishes, too.
 If it seems a little dry when ready to serve, just add a splash of milk before serving and it will get you back to that perfect macaroni salad consistency.